georgiansarghi/processing-projects/README.md

 This similation can be used to demonstrate "high sensitivity to initial conditions".
 More precisely, if you nudge one of the balls just a tiny bit, the whole system will evolve in a completely different way given enough time.

-The simulation could be optimized with various ways, such as using a priority queue to keep track of the next collisions.
+The simulation could be optimized in various ways, such as using a priority queue to keep track of the next collisions.
 ![Elastic Collisions](./ElasticCollisions/results/collisions.gif)

 ## [Chaos Game](ChaosGame)